-Tier 5 members receiving a Service-Connected Disability Pension who are restored to active duty begin to earn time toward a service pension upon their return to active duty.
-In addition, after one year back on the job, members become eligible to receive years of service credit for time they were receiving a service-connected disability pension, provided no time is lost due to the disabling condition.
-If you complete one to three years of service, you can receive credit for the time that you were retired on disability, to the extent that the length of service following restoration matches the length of time you received your disability pension.
+Tier 6 members receiving a Service-Connected Disability Pension who are restored to active duty begin to earn time toward a service pension (for the period that they were receiving a disability pension) after one year back on the job, provided no time is lost due to the disabling condition.
+If you complete one to three years of service, you receive credit for the time that you were retired on disability, to the extent that the length of service following restoration matches the length of time you received your disability pension.
 After three years of completed service after restoration, you receive credit for the entire period you were receiving a service-connected disability pension.

-Tier 5 members receiving a Nonservice-Connected Disability Pension who are restored to active duty may purchase years of service credit for disability time after completing one year of service.
+Tier 6 members receiving a Nonservice-Connected Disability Pension who are restored to active duty may purchase years of service credit for disability time after completing one year of service.
 However, special rules apply.
 Please contact the Active Member Services Section at (213) 279-3140 if you are interested in purchasing this time.